segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 2. In the `General` tab for your project, search for `Embedded Binaries` and add the `Analytics.framework`
    ![Embed Analytics.framework](images/embed-analytics-framework.png)

-Please note, if you are choosing to not use a dependency manager, you must keep files up-to-date with regularly scheduled, manual updates.
+Note, if you are choosing to not use a dependency manager, you must keep files up-to-date with regularly scheduled, manual updates.

 ### Including SDKs for destinations using Device-mode